 Entering from the bottom, slide the electrical wire through the threaded rod.
-Leave 1-1/2 to two inches of electrical wire at the top of the threaded rod so you can attach the lamp parts.
-Drill 1-1/4-inch screws to secure the book to itself.
-Use four to six screws, making sure to avoid the electrical wire.
+Leave 1 1/2 to 2 inches of electrical wire at the top of the threaded rod so you can attach the lamp parts.
+Drill 1 1/4-inch screws to secure the book to itself—you will use about four to six screws—and make sure to avoid the electrical wire.

 Clamp down and use the half-inch drill bit to drill a hole in the center of each book.
 Slide the books, one by one, through the threaded rod, drilling four 2-inch screws to secure each book to the book beneath it.

-I recommend flipping each book so that the bindings on are on the same side for just every other book; this will help maintain evenness.
+I recommend flipping each book so that the bindings on are on the same side for just every other book as this will help maintain evenness.

 Assemble the lamp kit parts, according to the manufacturer’s instructions.
 Attach the lampshade.
 We went for a burlap style.